ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 |

-For questions, please reach out on the `contributing discussion`_ or on `discord`_ in the `fork management channel`_!
+For questions, please reach out on `discord`_ in the `fork management channel`_!

 Who To Ask
 ----------

-When raising issues or starting discussions on the Ivy repo, it can be useful to know who in the team wrote which piece of code.
+When raising issues on the Ivy repo, it can be useful to know who in the team wrote which piece of code.
 Armed with this information, you can then for example directly tag (using @) the member of the team who worked on a particular piece of code,